stephenolaussen/Git-Noroff-school/README.md

-# Git Noroff School
+# Git Noroff School (Learning GitHub days!)

 Welcome to my **Git Noroff School** repository!
-This repository contains various projects and exercises completed during my studies at Noroff School of Technology and Digital Media.
+This repository contains some projects and exercises completed during my studies at Noroff School of Technology and Digital Media.

 ## 📚 Repository Overview